Last Updated on December 29, 2021

 Not all yogurts are created equal, and some are MUCH better for you than others.

-To help you shop for better yogurt, here’s my shortlist of the best yogurts for pregnancy.
+To help you shop for better yogurt, here’s my shortlist of the best yogurts for a healthy pregnancy.
 I’ve personally tried all of them and have recommended these because they taste good, too:

 - Stonyfield Farm Organic Plain Greek Grassfed yogurt – this one ticks all the boxes and it’s creamy and delicious.
 It contains whole milk and six live cultures, and that’s it.
 You can get it at Whole Foods via Amazon, delivered or in person at one of their stores.